microsoft/essex-toolkit/packages/themed-components/docs/themed-components.api.md

     toggle = "toggle"
 }

+// Warning: (ae-missing-release-tag) "CookieConsent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CookieConsent = Record<CookieConsentCategories, boolean>;

+// Warning: (ae-missing-release-tag) "CookieConsentBannerThemes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CookieConsentBannerThemes = 'light' | 'dark' | 'high-contrast';

+// Warning: (ae-missing-release-tag) "CookieConsentCategories" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export enum CookieConsentCategories {
+    Advertising = "Advertising",
+    Analytics = "Analytics",
+    Required = "Required",
+    SocialMedia = "SocialMedia"
+}

+// Warning: (ae-missing-release-tag) "CookieConsentManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CookieConsentManager = {
+    readonly isConsentRequired: boolean;
+    getConsent(): CookieConsent;
+    getConsentFor(consentCategory: CookieConsentCategories): boolean;
+    manageConsent(): void;
+};

 // Warning: (ae-missing-release-tag) "DialogConfirm" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)